 Nonabsorbable antacids (eg, aluminum or magnesium hydroxide) have fewer systemic adverse effects and are preferred.

 Aluminum hydroxide is a relatively safe, commonly used antacid.
-With chronic use, phosphate depletion occasionally develops as a result of binding of phosphate by aluminum in the GI tract.
-The risk of phosphate depletion increases in alcoholics, undernourished patients, and patients with renal disease (including those receiving hemodialysis).
+With chronic use, phosphate depletion occasionally develops as a result of binding of phosphate by aluminum in the gastrointestinal tract.
+The risk of phosphate depletion increases in patients who have an alcohol use disorder, undernourished patients, and patients with renal disease (including those receiving hemodialysis).
 Aluminum hydroxide causes constipation.

 Magnesium hydroxide is a more effective antacid than aluminum but may cause diarrhea.
 To limit diarrhea, many proprietary antacids combine magnesium and aluminum antacids.
 Because small amounts of magnesium are absorbed, magnesium preparations should be used with caution in patients with renal disease.

 Certain prostaglandins (especially misoprostol) inhibit acid secretion by decreasing the generation of cyclic AMP that is triggered by histamine stimulation of the parietal cell, and enhance mucosal defense.
-Synthetic prostaglandin derivatives are used predominantly to decrease the risk of NSAID-induced mucosal injury.
-Patients at high risk of NSAID-induced ulcers (ie, elderly patients, those with a history of ulcer or ulcer complication, those also taking corticosteroids) are candidates to take misoprostol 200 mcg po qid with food along with their NSAID.
+Synthetic prostaglandin derivatives are used predominantly to decrease the risk of nonsteroidal anti-inflammatory drug (NSAID)-induced mucosal injury.
+Patients at high risk of NSAID-induced ulcers (ie, older patients, those with a history of ulcer or ulcer complication, those also taking corticosteroids) are candidates to take oral misoprostol 200 mcg 4 times a day with food along with their NSAID.
 Common adverse effects of misoprostol are abdominal cramping and diarrhea, which occur in 30% of patients.
 Misoprostol is a powerful abortifacient and is absolutely contraindicated in women of childbearing age who are not using contraception.